acl2018/acl2018-website/_attendees/social.md

 ![shark](https://www.melbourneaquarium.com.au/media/2334/shark-dive.jpg)

-The event runs from 19:30-22:30 and you will be served deserts and drinks, including an open bar.
+The event runs from 19:30-22:30 on Tuesday 17th July and you will be served deserts and drinks, including an open bar.
 Be sure to see the massive `Mermaid Garden', a walk-through glass passageway amongst hundreds of sharks and thousands more marine creatures, just a taste of the extraordinary marine diversity of